Skip to main content

 The takeaway that I would urge from this story is that if your boat is equipped with a manual-shift transmission and a Twindisc EC200 system, please give some careful consideration to replacing that older and now long-outdated system with a modern control system using CANbus architecture.
 The safety improvements in these newer systems easily justify the cost even if your old system is not "yet" showing any indication of failure, just as mine was perfectly happy until it was suddenly not happy.

 A new Twindisc EC300 system to replace your EC200 system will likely cost in the neighborhood of $30,000 USD, but that's not your only option.
-For example, I'm a dealer for another manufacturer (Japanese), and have installed replacement systems on a handful of boats at a total cost about 1/3 the price of that with excellent reported results, so this is need not be an excessively-expensive precautionary upgrade, and is vastly less expensive to do BEFORE a critical failure in a crowded marina.
+This is need not be an excessively-expensive precautionary upgrade, and is vastly less expensive to do BEFORE a critical failure in a crowded marina.

 I'm available to chat with fellow forum members who would like a little bit of coaching on their own DIY upgrades.
-My contact info is in my profile, and you can DM me.
+My contact info is in my bio, and you can DM me.

 Jim Martyn